aliasrobotics/RVD/README.md

 **Alias Robotics supports hacker-powered robot security in close collaboration with original robot manufacturers.
 By no means we encourage or promote the unauthorized tampering with running robotic systems.
 This can cause serious human harm and material damages.**

 ## Concepts
 Each RVD issue (ticket) corresponds with a flaw that is labeled appropriately.
-The meaning of the most relevant labels or statuses is covered below:
+The meaning of the most relevant labels or statuses is covered below.
+Refer to the appendices for definitions on the terminology used:
 - [![](https://img.shields.io/badge/open-green.svg?style=flat)](#): Flaw that remains active or under research.
 - [![](https://img.shields.io/badge/closed-red.svg?style=flat)](#): Flaw that is inactive.
 Reasons for inactivity relate to mitigations, duplicates, erroneous reports or similar.
 - [![](https://img.shields.io/badge/invalid-red.svg?style=flat)](#): Ticket discarded and removed for the overall count.
 This label flags invalid or failed reports including tests and related.